arkadeycns/arkadeycns/README.md

-- 👋 Hi, I’m Arka Dey, currently doing my undergrad from NIT Allahabad
+- 👋 Hi, I’m Arka, currently doing my undergrad from NIT Allahabad
-- 👀 I’m interested in exploring the world of programming
+- 👀 I’m interested in learning more about AI and related technologies.
-- 🌱 I’m currently learning various programming languages including python, c++, javascript...
+- 🌱 I’m currently proficient in Python, ML, DL and AI Engineering
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on projects whcih can create impactful solutions with AI
-- 📫 How to reach me ... mail at techandmecns@gmail.com or connect on linkedin www.linkedin.com/in/arka-dey-cns
+- 📫 How to reach me ... mail me at techandmecns@gmail.com or connect on linkedin www.linkedin.com/in/arka-dey-cns

 <!---
 arkadeycns/arkadeycns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.